-The company tax rate in Australia applicable to Pact is currently 30 per cent.
+The company tax rate in Australia is currently 30 per cent.
 As Pact Group has businesses which operate in jurisdictions with different company tax rates, our overall effective tax rate for the accounting consolidated group will vary from 30 per cent.
 A full explanation of variances is provided in the tax note in our annual financial accounts and summarised below:

-FY 2018 \$M FY 2017 \$M FY 2016 \$M
+2019 \$M 2018 \$M 2017 \$M

-Profit before Income Tax 109 126 120
+Profit/(loss) before income tax (314) 109 126

-Prima facie income tax at 30% 33 38 36
+Prima facie income tax at 30% (94) 33 38